 on the back, and a clean, plain front.
 On the website it says that it is a red T-shirt, but I think it is grey.

-It costs 5.99 pounds and it is made out of cotton.
-I do like it because I think Poseidon Graphic is kind

-of looking funny but it is interesting.
+It cost 5.99 pounds and it is made of cotton.
+I like it because I think the Poseidon Graphic looks funny but it is interesting.

 Maybe you can find some cool stuff there as well.
-Let me know if you do?
+Let me know if you do.

 All the best,